ShayDwight/factory-town-inventory-tracker/README.md

 You need AutoHotKey installed to run the AHK file.

+You should only need to download either the AHK file (if you have AHK pre-installed) or the EXE file.
+If you don't have Factory Town installed on your computer, you will also need to download some sample .sav files provided and place them where instructed.

 Once you start the AHK or EXE, a green H icon will appear in your Notification Area, but nothing will happen until you hit F5 on your keyboard.

 F5 starts the script once loaded.
 F6 will stop the current script and RE-load it.